Sudanese protesters sign power-sharing deal with military

 CAIRO (AP) — Sudan’s pro-democracy movement signed a power-sharing agreement with the ruling military council on Sunday aimed at paving the way for a transition to civilian rule following the overthrow of President Omar al-Bashir in April.

-Representatives signed a constitutional document that would establish a joint military and civilian council to rule for a little over three years until elections can be held.
-The agreement would also establish a Cabinet appointed by the activists, as well as a legislative body.
+Representatives initialed a constitutional document that would establish a joint military and civilian council to rule for a little over three years until elections can be held.
+The agreement would establish a Cabinet appointed by the activists, as well as a legislative body.

-The military overthrew al-Bashir in April following months of protests against his three-decade-long rule.
+The military overthrew al-Bashir in April following months of mass protests against his three-decade-long autocratic rule.
 The protesters remained in the streets, demanding a rapid transition to a civilian authority.
 They have been locked in tense negotiations with the military for weeks while holding mass protests.

+Gen. Mohammed Hamdan Dagalo, the deputy head of the military council, told a joint news conference that the deal has ended an era in Sudan’s history “characterized by rivalry and fighting.”

+“We have entered the negotiations as partners and leave as one team.
+The national will has triumphed… it is a win-win,” he said.

 The two sides reached a preliminary agreement last month following international pressure, amid growing concerns the political crisis could ignite civil war.

 That document provided for the establishment of a joint civilian-military sovereign council.
 A military leader would head the 11-member council for the first 21 months, followed by a civilian leader for the next 18.
-There would also be a Cabinet of technocrats chosen by the protesters, as well as a legislative council, the makeup of which would be decided within three months.
+There would also be a Cabinet of technocrats chosen by the protesters, as well as a legislative council with majority from the Forces for the Declaration of Freedom and Change, the main protest coalition.
+The legislative body is to assemble within three months.

 The constitutional document signed Sunday is aimed at clarifying the division of powers and settling other outstanding disputes.

+Ebtisam Senhouri, a negotiator for the protesters, said any member of the sovereign council could be prosecuted if there is evidence of involvement in violence against protesters.
+The question of immunity had been a point of contention in recent weeks.

+The Rapid Support Forces, a paramilitary unit under the command of Dagalo which has been blamed for much of the recent violence, would be integrated into the armed forces and report to the military chief, Senhouri said.

-The two sides came under renewed pressure in recent days after security forces opened fire on student protesters in the city of Obeid, leaving six people dead.
-At least nine troops from the paramilitary Rapid Support forces were arrested over the killings.
+Negotiators came under renewed pressure in recent days after security forces opened fire on student protesters in the city of Obeid, leaving six people dead.
+At least nine troops from the Rapid Support forces were arrested over the killings.

 In June, security forces violently dispersed the protesters’ main sit-in outside the military headquarters in Khartoum, killing dozens of people and plunging the fragile transition into crisis.